VOICES WITHIN

 Yelyzaveta Rodionova

-I first met Yelyzaveta during our studies at the Hochschule für Musik Hanns Eisler in Berlin.
+Yelyzaveta and I first met during our studies at the Hochschule für Musik Hanns Eisler in Berlin.
 From the very beginning, we felt an immediate musical connection and began playing together, initially as part of a piano trio, and soon after as a duo.
 A beautiful symmetry in our story is that our teachers, Prof. Claudio Bohórquez and Prof. Peter Nagy, have also performed and recorded together as a cello-piano duo.

 Since then, Yelyzaveta and I have built a close artistic partnership and have performed regularly in a variety of settings.
 One of the most meaningful aspects of our collaboration is this project VOICES WITHIN, through which we seek to amplify underrepresented voices in classical music, particularly those of women composers.
 Sharing this program on stage with her is both a joy and a privilege, an experience that feels deeply personal, musically and artistically.